 If you've been using spreadsheets to record certain information outside of your CRM because the object label didn't fit or was confusing, you now have a way to bring that data into HubSpot.
 This will allow you to consolidate your data use for greater efficiency.

 Custom objects will also let you track subcategories of information, using them to segment in more detail.
 For example, custom objects could be used to record certain activities e.g. making a 'Webinar' a custom object.
 Not only could you segment by attendance, but also registration, giving feedback, etc.

-In the past, decision-makers investing a new CRM faced a dilemma: choose a more powerful platform, often designed for a larger, less agile organisation, or go for ease-of-use.
+In the past, decision-makers investing in a new CRM faced a dilemma: choose a more powerful platform, often designed for a larger, less agile organisation, or go for ease of use.
 HubSpot has responded to that need, offering Enterprise packages that answer both goals effectively.
 Custom objects are one of a range of HubSpot developments that will help users answer the complexities of their business and activities, offering both power and usability.